nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/performances/tracking-the-performance-of-the-nuxeo-platform.md

 #### Database

 Database choice has a large impact on performance.
+You have two primary options: NoSQL (DBS) or relational (VCS) implementation of the repository.
+The most performant is the NoSQL interface with MongoDB implementation.

-PostgreSQL has more Nuxeo optimizations than other databases.
-It is the preferred database platform.
+If you want to use a relational dabatase, our recommendation is to use PostgreSQL which is the RDBMS backend implementation that comes with the most optimisations.

-Tuning is not optional, as Nuxeo does not provide default database configurations for production.
+Whatever your choice is, tuning is not optional, as Nuxeo does not provide default database configurations for production.

 #### {{> anchor 'network'}}Network